 However, if you are not able to find any books on the theme you have chosen, just try to find books on similar topics or characters.
 For example, if I can’t find any Easter book in Chinese, I will look for some Chinese books with rabbits or chicks in it because these are related to Easter.

-Step 4: Keep your Calendar in a Sleeved Folder
+Step 4: Where to Keep your Homeschooling Calendar

 Also, there are usually enough pockets to hold all the other papers I used for planning (e.g. your goals, a monthly calendar, family schedule, supplies list, chores list, meal planning, etc.).